joshwilsonvu/MagicMirror/README.md

   [Emotion](https://emotion.sh) are supported for flexibility of styling.

 * **Linting:** Your code is checked for potential problems, which improves the quality of your code and reduces bugs.
-Opt out with `yarn mm start --fast`.

 * **TypeScript:** TypeScript, a typed superset of JavaScript, is supported.
   Like linting, TypeScript can help catch bugs.
-Change your `.js` files to `.tsx`, and any type errors will be detected.
-Opt out with `yarn mm start --fast`.
+MagicMirror doesn't run type checking directly, but a code editor like [Visual Studio Code](https://code.visualstudio.com) will run type checking in the background and can even catch problems in JavaScript.

 _"Hang on, I don't see the code to do all of that in this repository!
-And what's `import { something } from "magicmirror"`?
+And what's `import { ... } from "magicmirror"`?

 The above features do require some complexity to implement, and they would clutter up this repository.
 So, the code is bundled up into a package